bottenderjs/messaging-apis/packages/messaging-api-line/README.md

 });
 ```

-## Supported Methods
+## API Reference

-All methods return a Promise resolves an API response.
+All methods return a Promise.

 ### Reply API